 You’ll be in New York before dinner is even ready!

-A clear example: Editing 4K videos used to take about 6 minutes, but can now be done in just under a single minute.
+A clear example: Editing 4K videos used to take about 6 minutes, but you can now get the same job done in under a single minute.
 They break down what ’10.5X faster’ really means to their target customer.

 VLT is used to measure the percentage of light that can penetrate a lens.
-Lenses with a lower VLT have a darker tint and are ideal for bright conditions, while lenses with a higher VLT have a lighter tint better for low-light conditions.
+Lenses with a lower VLT have a darker tint and are ideal for bright conditions.
+In comparison, lenses with a higher VLT have a lighter tint better for low-light conditions.

 For example, Light Vermilion is “great for low light, green backdrops, enhances orange and red buoys,” or Jade Mirror is ideal for “direct sun, enhances yellow and orange buoys.”
 Additionally, the images they use aren’t just any old stock photography—they’re effective totems.
 They are shots of popular swim courses easily recognizable by their target market of triathletes.
 This provides meaning to the unit of VLT.

 Command: Convert Weight into Everyday Objects

-Instead of saying the Jumbo Utility Hooks can hold up to 7.5 lbs, they convert weight into everyday objects.
+Instead of saying the Jumbo Utility Hooks can hold up to 7.5 lbs, Command converts weight into everyday objects.
 The Jumbo Utility Hook can hold a standard bag of coffee beans, while the Small Utility Hook can hold a gallon of milk.
-This gives an immediate frame-of-reference that is easily visualized and converted into meaningful weight.
+This totem gives us an immediate understanding of what the weight rating means for us.

 An innovator in aerodynamic equipment for triathlon bicycles has an endless list of numbers and units to describe their equipment.
 After all, the company is run by cycling intelligentsia and need-for-speed engineers.

 One of their most popular products, the Torpedo, is an outstandingly aerodynamic water bottle with a 750mL capacity.
-It conveniently sits between the ‘aerobars’ - an apparatus that extends out in front of your traditional bicycle handlebars, allowing you to lean forward and achieve a time-saving position when riding on a long, flat road during a triathlon.
+IIt conveniently sits between the aerobars—an apparatus extending out in front of your traditional bicycle handlebars.
+It allows you to lean forward and achieve a time-saving position during a triathlon.

 If the Moon Were Only 1 Pixel: Mind Tricks for Inconceivable Numbers

-We all live together on our beloved 24,901 mile-around planet Earth, roughly 92,960,000 million miles away from the burning hot star that gives us life - the sun.
+We all live together on our beloved 24,901 mile-around planet Earth, roughly 92,960,000 million miles away from the burning hot star that gives us life: the sun.
 While these units are commonly accepted—you might even have those distances memorized—they are incredibly jarring and difficult for the brain to conceptualize.

 Our epic journey through space begins by showing the moon scaled down to a single pixel.
-The planets and distances we encounter along the way are all drawn in comparison to that one pixel.
-Elegantly, we casually scroll through the darkened void, soaring through dozens of blank screens between planetary pit-stops, ultimately giving our brain a more conceivable framework for this colossal scale.
+The planets and distances we encounter along the way are all drawn in relation to that one pixel.
+Elegantly, we casually scroll through the darkened void, soaring through dozens of blank screens between planetary pitstops, ultimately giving our brain a more conceivable framework for this colossal scale.